mmbman/Katagiri/1979-08-01-Diamond-Sutra-Emptiness.md

 “[Emptiness](glossary#śūnyatā)”: this is a word.
 But the activity I talk about, emptiness itself, is not a word, because words are already emptiness, and the subject I am talking about is also emptiness.
 So I am not talking about the emptiness I can see or get.
 That is a word.
 When I am talking about emptiness, I myself am emptiness always.
 And words also are emptiness, always.

 So, emptiness – this is, I have to talk about emptiness.
 To talk is important, but not the word.
 Most people are completely cheated by the word.
-If I say emptiness: “Oh, I don’t like it, because emptiness is negative.”
+If I say “emptiness”: “Oh, I don’t like it, because emptiness is negative.”
 But emptiness is pretty nice.
 Completely emptiness is emptiness denied. *Why* do I exist?
 Why does the rose exist?
 Completely denied.
 That negation leads you to touch the exact core of existence of the rose itself.
 That is negation; that’s what emptiness is.

 So emptiness is very important for us.
 A more positive, affirmative term is, I told you, stability.
 Stability, or maturity, or spiritual security.
 That is emptiness.
 Through the emptiness, you can really experience spiritual security, or stability.
 Perfect stability.